 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") both as issued by the International Accounting Standards Board ("IASB") and as subsequently adopted by the European Union ("EU") (together "IFRS").
-The IFRS applied are those effective for accounting periods beginning on or after 1 January 2012.
+The IFRS applied are those effective for accounting periods beginning 1 January 2013.
 Consolidated financial statements are required by Irish law to comply with IFRS as adopted by the EU which differ in certain respects from IFRS as issued by the IASB.
 These differences predominantly relate to the timing of adoption of new standards by the EU.
 However, as none of the differences are relevant in the context of Trinity Biotech, the consolidated financial statements for the periods presented comply with IFRS both as issued by the IASB and as adopted by the EU.

-b) Basis of preparation
+ii) Basis of preparation